 shred! shred! shred!

-at your local Staples or Office Max and use it on all of your credit card, loan or bank statements that you throw out.
+Buy a shredder at your local Staples or Office Max and use it on all of your credit card, loan or bank statements that you throw out.
 People are not above dumpster diving to steal your information.
 So make sure you shred anything with personal data on it before your throw it out, which includes the numerous credit card offers you receive in the mail.
 Also, be wary of putting outgoing bills in your mailbox where people can take them.
 Thieves can easily steal your checking, bank or credit account information off the checks you write, as well as your signature.

 switch up your pin numbers